Tag Archive for: Engineered

 - Normal subfloor variance within industry standards is allowed

-- Concern of dust in the groove
+- The concern of dust in the groove

-- Slight line visible between boards
+- Slight line visible between the boards

 - Suitable for an onsite finish

 - Matches existing historic flooring

 - Avoids a slight line between boards